 3. Holding Space.

-I first heard this phrase in context of palliative care, but it applies in creative arenas, as well.
-Allowing others transformative space and reserving judgment allows for deeper possibilities than I imagine going in on my own.
+I first heard this phrase in the context of palliative care, but it applies in creative arenas, as well.
+Allowing others transformative space and reserving judgment allows for deeper possibilities than I could imagine going in on my own.
 Heather Plett describes the process and values well.

 4. Amplifying Voices.